luckyguy73/eternal-word/README.md

     - **🏷️ Smart Tagging**: Organize your collection with custom tags.
 Add and remove tags to categorize your study.
     - **⚡ Tag Filtering**: Use the integrated Tag Bar to filter your library by specific topics or categories.
 - **📖 Full Chapter Reading**: Seamlessly navigate through any book and chapter of the Bible.
+- **🔊 Text-to-Speech Playback**: Listen to any chapter read aloud, hands-free.
+    - **🎚️ Speaker Toggle**: Enable/disable TTS from a speaker icon in the chapter header—toggling on starts playback immediately, toggling off stops it.
+    - **🎛️ Integrated Playback Controls**: A playback bar expands smoothly out of the bottom navigation bar with play/pause, next-verse, and previous-verse controls, a chapter-progress bar, and a jump-to-verse dropdown.
+    - **🗣️ Premium & Native Voices**: Choose from native browser voices or 3 premium offline neural voices (Amy, Ryan, and Claudia/Español) powered by an in-browser WASM engine, pre-cached in the background for instant playback.
+    - **✨ Follow-Along Highlighting**: The verse currently being read is highlighted and auto-scrolled into view as playback progresses.
+    - **⏭️ Auto-Advance**: Playback automatically continues to the next verse, chapter, and book, stopping only at the end of Revelation.
+    - **💾 Persistent Preferences**: Selected voice, playback rate, enabled state, and last reading position are all saved locally and restored automatically.
 - **🌍 Multiple Translations**: Choose from various translations (NKJV, KJV, etc.).
 Preferences are persisted across sessions.
 - **📱 Intuitive Navigation**: A sleek bottom navigation bar for quick access to Home, Bible, and your Personal Library.
 - **⚡ Streak Tracking**: Build a consistent habit with an automated daily reading streak counter.